pyeventsourcing/eventsourcing/README.md

 Let's also define an application class that encapsulates the `Dog` object and introduces some persistence infrastructure so that our enduring object can be durable.

+In this example, the commands and queries are defined with object methods.
+If you prefer, you can define module-level functions that have an application object argument, or alternatively define equivalent command handler and query handler classes.

 The `eventsourcing.pydantic.DCBApplication` class works with the Pydantic `EnduringObject` and `Decision` classes.
 The `save()` and `get()` methods of the application's repository are